niofis/ustyb/README.md

 #### v1/user/id/decks/id/cards

-*GET* - Retrieves the ids of all the cards in this deck
+*GET* - Retrieves all the cards in this deck

 example:
 ```javascript